 Intrinsic motivation arises on the basis of positive feelings.
-Pride in particular plays an essential role.
-Those who lead their lives in a self-determined manner and are proud of what they have achieved do not need to be rewarded or confirmed from the outside.
+Pride, in particular, plays an essential role.
+Whoever is proud of his Life self-determined leads and is proud of what has been achieved does not need to be rewarded or confirmed from the outside.

 Other factors for the emergence of intrinsic motivation are enjoyment, positive challenges, inquisitiveness (the subject at hand interests you) and meaningfulness.